joshgerdes/jekyll-uno/_posts/2023-11-18-Book-Review-Azure-architecture-explained.md

 The book is well-structured and full of relevant examples and exercises.

-**I highly recommend this book to anyone interested in architecting solutions across Microsoft Azure, and it was very easy to read and consume the content!
+> **I highly recommend this book to anyone interested in architecting solutions across Microsoft Azure, and it was very easy to read and consume the content!
 I feel smarter, having read it.
-Thank you to the authors for making the effort to write and release this book. a good addition to my library of books that I will be referencing in the future!
+Thank you to the authors for making the effort to write and release this book.
+It is a good addition to my library of books that I will be referencing in the future!
 I read this book on a Cruise while relaxing and it didn't feel like I was doing work!**